-Before you deploy the Pexip Infinity platform in your network, you must consider your dial plan and ensure that calls to Virtual Meeting Room, Virtual Auditorium and Virtual Reception aliases, and that point-to-point calls handled by the Pexip Distributed Gateway, will be routed appropriately.
+When you deploy the Pexip Infinity platform in your network, you must consider your dial plan and ensure that calls are routed appropriately.
+This includes:

 If your environment includes a PSTN gateway or uses an ITSP (Internet telephony service provider), consider the potential for toll fraud if you have Call Routing Rules that can route calls to the PSTN gateway or ITSP, or if you allow conference participants to dial out to other participants via the PSTN gateway or ITSP.
 See PSTN gateways and toll fraud for more information.

 Incoming calls received by Pexip Infinity are routed as follows:

 - Pexip Infinity receives an incoming call via one of its Conferencing Nodes.

 - It checks whether the destination alias belongs to a Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, or Test Call Service; if so, it directs the call to that service.

 - If the alias does not belong to any of the above services, Pexip Infinity checks the Call Routing Rules to see if the alias matches any rules specified there for incoming calls.
 If so, it places an outgoing call to the destination alias according to the rule's call target settings (which protocol and call control system to use, whether to route to registered devices only, etc).